FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 `http://gedcomx.org/Abstract` | The document is an abstract of a record or document.
 `http://gedcomx.org/Transcription` | The document is a transcription of a record or document.
 `http://gedcomx.org/Translation` | The document is a translation of a record or document.
-`http://gedcomx.org/Analysis` | The document is an analysis done by a researcher, often used as a genealogical proof statement.
+`http://gedcomx.org/Analysis` | The document is an analysis done by a researcher; a genealogical proof statement is an example of one kind of analysis document.

 <a name="document-text-types"/>